GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The beginning of wisdom for a programmer is to recognize the difference between getting his program to work and getting it right.
+> ### Programming is similar to a game of golf.
+The point is not getting the ball in the hole but how many strokes it takes.
 >
-> ~ *Michael A. Jackson*
+> ~ *Harlan Mills*

 ---
 ## 🏎 Quick Facts